AvePoint/AMP-Migration/PowerShell/README.md

 Run Import-AMPMigration.ps1 with Administrator rights.

 ## Update Certificate Policy for PowerShell
-Run the scripts below, to update the certificate policy.
+Before running your own scripts, make sure you run the scripts below, to update the certificate policy.

 ```powershell
 Add-Type @"